allmaps/allmaps/packages/transform/README.md

 // Notice that this is equivalent to the LineString type, hence the `inputIsMultiGeometry` option

 type MultiLineString = Point[][]
+// Notice that this is equivalent to the Polygon type, hence the `inputIsMultiGeometry` option

 type MultiPolygon = Point[][][]